 4K TVs, TFT TVs, smartphones and tablet PCs migrating toward high resolutions, and automotive applications are the main themes for large, small and medium-sized panels.
 There will be more and more similar products in the market where driver IC accounts for higher value content than before.
 Since 2012, we began to benefit from the rapid growth of smartphones and tablets and Chinese panel makers' capacity expansion.
 Business rebounded strongly as years of investment in customer and product mix change came to fruition.
 We gained share in markets of all panel sizes.
 Large panel driver ICs resumed growth and showed continuous momentum thanks to strong shipments to both existing and new customers with 4K TV demand particularly robust.
 On the small and medium sized front, sales hit historical high in the last quarter of 2014, signaling our dominant market share in this competitive segment.
-Our end customers include influential names in China, Korea, and the U.S. However, continued growth momentum in the smartphone market has attracted more competitors and unavoidable pricing pressure we gained share in the large panel sector and grew our large panel driver IC sales.
+Although small and medium-sized panel display drivers suffered temporary setback in 2015 due to Korean customer's strategic change of increasing the portion of AMOLED panels in their smartphone portfolio, weak China smartphone sales and softness of global tablet market, we remain the leading supplier of small and medium-sized driver IC for panel makers and module houses across Taiwan, Korea, China and Japan.
+As our smartphone end customers have recaptured the market with refreshed marketing strategies, new model launches and better grasp of internet sales channels and with our latest addition of a major brand customer, we believe that we are well-positioned to grow again.
+We also believe the adoption of 4G network should rise in China which will stimulate demand in 2016.
+Furthermore, AMOLED driver ICs and TDDI will be the critical future growth engines of small panel driver IC business.
+Our end customers include influential names in China, Korea, and the U.S. However, continued growth momentum in the smartphone market has attracted more competitors and unavoidable pricing pressure.

 We also see the demand from our customers for high-resolution displays of all sizes of TFT-LCD panels to provide better user experiences.
+We believe FHD is quickly becoming the new mainstream display resolution for smartphones, replacing HD720.
 As the leading player with a track record with top global brands in display driver ICs, we are well-positioned to benefit from this trend in resolution migration.
-We have worked closely with panel partners and also tier-one brand customers to develop next-generation high-resolution mobile devices.
+We have worked closely with panel partners and also tierone brand customers to develop next-generation high-resolution mobile devices.

 We are devoted to the development, manufacturing and marketing of non-driver products to diversify our customer base and product portfolio to offer total solutions of image processing and human interface related technologies in addition to our driver IC products.
-The non-driver category is our most exciting long-term growth engine.
-Our non-driver products delivered the strongest growth last year owing to many new product launches and project wins.
+The non-driver category is our most exciting long-term growth engine and a differentiator for the Company.
+Our non-driver products delivered the strongest growth in 2014 owing to many new product launches and project wins.
 We expect that our non-driver businesses will continue to account for an increasing percentage of our sales.